Helga Hernes: Academic, political and diplomatic career

 In 1970 she completed her PhD in political science at the Johns Hopkins University, on the thesis The Concept of Community in Modern Theories of International Law.
 She was hired at the Department of Sociology at the University of Bergen in the same year, and became senior lecturer in comparative politics there in 1974.
 Her research during her Bergen years focused on both international politics, women's issues and welfare state studies.
 She left Bergen in 1980 to work as research director in the Research Council of Norway, and in 1983 she was hired as a research director at the Norwegian Institute for Social Research.
 Among her important publications from this time were Staten - kvinner ingen adgang?
 (1982) and Welfare State and Woman Power.
 Essays in state feminism (1987), both pertaining to women's studies.
 These books were a part of the series Kvinners levekår og livsløp, of which Hernes was the editor, counting seventeen publications in total.
+In the Spring of 1987, Hernes was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Hernes remained at the Institute for Social Research until 1988, when she was appointed State Secretary in the Ministry of Foreign Affairs as a part of the second cabinet Brundtland.
 When the second cabinet Brundtland fell in 1989, Hernes returned to her position at the Institute for Social Research.
 However, in 1990 a third cabinet Brundtland assumed office, and Hernes again became State Secretary.

 Hernes left the cabinet in 1993.
 She was appointed director of the Centre for International Climate and Environmental Research (CICERO), and was also a professor of political science at the University of Oslo.
 In 1996 she left CICERO to work as an advisor in the Ministry of Foreign Affairs.
 In 1998 Hernes left both positions to become Norway's ambassador to Austria and Slovakia.
 She was then Norway's ambassador to Switzerland and the Holy See from 2002 to 2004.
 In 2004 she returned to her research career to work for Norwegian Social Research.
 After one year she was hired as an advisor at the Peace Research Institute Oslo (PRIO), where she works today on issues related to gender and conflict.
 From 1 July 2006 she combined this job with the position as chair of the Norwegian Parliamentary Intelligence Oversight Committee), a board for supervision of the Norwegian Police Security Service, the Norwegian Defence Security Staff and the Norwegian Intelligence Service.
 She left the Parliamentary Intelligence Oversight Committee in 2011.

 Recent publications include "De nye krigene i et kjønnsperspektiv" [The new wars in a gender perspective], part of the volume Kjønn, krig, konflikt [Gender, war and conflict], edited by Hege Skjeie, Inger Skjelsbæk and Torunn L. Tryggestad (Oslo: Pax, 2008).
 She also edited the volume Women and War: Power and Protection in the 21st Century with Chantal de Jonge Oudraat and Kathleen Kuehnast (Washington, DC: United States Institute of Peace Press, 2011).